akio-tomiya/LatticeQCD.jl/README.md

   - Gradient flow for a genelic action
 - I/O for configurations
   - ILDG format
-  - JLD format (Defoult binary file for Julia, one of HDF5)
+  - JLD format (default binary file for Julia, one of HDF5)

 Many of smearing and improved fermion actions and parallelazation have not supported yet.